victor-mlai/Backwards-Comp-API-Cpp/README.md

 # Backwards Compatibility tricks for API changes in C++

-This project contains a list of all the changes you would like to do to your public API toghether with tricks on making these changes as non-breaking/backwards compatible, and as boilerplate free as possible.
+This project contains a list of all the changes you would like to do to your public API together with tricks on making these changes as non-breaking/backwards compatible, and as boilerplate free as possible.